 XIII Biennial ISCHP Conference

-The International Society of Critical Psychology will be holding their 13th conference in Rancagua, Chile: O’Higgins State University Campus
+The International Society of Critical Health Psychology will hold their 13th conference in Rancagua, Chile: O’Higgins State University Campus

 26-28 July 2023

 Conference email firstname.lastname@example.org

 From July 26-28, the next biennial ISCHP conference will take place in Rancagua, Chile at the O’Higgins State University campus.
 This will be the first time that a conference of the International Society of Critical Health Psychology is held in South America.

 The Organising Committee looks forward to welcoming you to the 13th Biennial Conference of the International Society of Critical Health Psychology.
 This year’s conference will be an exceptional event as we reconvene in person as a Society after our last conference, which was entirely online.
 This year’s conference will take place in Rancagua, Chile, the birthplace of the Chilean emancipation from Colonial Spain and home to many historical and natural attractions.